 The light use efficiency of option A is better than the light use efficiency of option B because light direction of option A is the same as the illumination area.

 If the size of ring or round LED backlght is bigger, it is going to need more LED lamps for option B to match the same brightness as option A.

 2 option A has 4 anodes and 4 kathodes and option B only have one anode and one kathode.
 It is difficult to connect the anodes or the cathodes if we choose option A.

 3 what if there is more colors in the LED backlight?
 Let me see what happens.

 Now we can see that option A is not the best solution when there are multicolor in one LED backlight because it has too many anodes and cathodes.
 Meanwhile, option B is the perfect solution for multicolor situation.
-It only only has one anode and 3 kathodes( Red, Green and Blue).
+It only has one anode and 3 kathodes( Red, Green and Blue).
 What if you want 10 colors or 20 colors?
-It is easy to done than said.
-Please believe me.
+It’s easier to do than to say.

 Though this color control module, you can have many colors as you want.
 And you can change the color with the remote.
 If you want to know more about how LED color changing, please see my post: LED Backlight Color Production Theory

 You are welcome to comment if you have any question.
 Thanks.